audtan125/personalAssistantAI/README.md

 # Welcome to my AI Personal Assistant project
-The base of this project is from a UNSW group project course, however the personal assistant feature was my own personal addition.
+The base of this project is from a UNSW group project, however the personal assistant feature was my personal addition.

 **A video demo**: https://www.youtube.com/watch?v=FmpydeTm3k0